A move to Montana in 2005 inspired me to translate my life-long interest in craft and design to a passion for painting.

 Cawdry Gallery, Whitefish, Montana

-"Out of the Garden" will be published in the Modportrait journal.
+"Out of the Garden" was published in the 2022 Modportrait journal.

 "The Conservator" received the Portrait Award in the Internal Society of Realism, Fall competition, October 2021

 "Dakare" received the Fourth place in the Pastel 100 portrait section for the Pastel Journal in October 2021